openstack/loci/README.md

   * `WHEELS` The location of the wheels Docker image.
 The image must contain wheels in the root directory.
 It is mounted while building other images.
     `[myregistry/]mydockernamespace/requirements[:tag]`
-  * `DISTRO` This is a helper variable used for scripts.
-It would primarily be used in situations where the script would not detect the correct distro.
-    For example, you would set `DISTRO=centos` when running from an oraclelinux base image.
   * `PROFILES` The bindep profiles to specify to configure which packages get installed.
 This is a space separated list.
   * `PIP_PACKAGES` Specify additional python packages you would like installed.